iiesoc/hackathon/README.md

 - Git/GitHub is commonly used for open source projects.
 Familiarizing yourself with it is recommended.

 # Register your team and projects [here](../master/projects.md), request others to join.

+# Tickets for the hackathon are availaible [here](https://www.connections.iiesoc.in/tickets).